bealun/robot-simulator/README.md

 - `RIGHT` - Turn the robot right.
 - `REPORT` - Print the robot's current position and direction.
 - `EXIT` - Exit the application.

+## File Input

+You can also process commands from a file.
+The file should contain commands separated by newlines.
+To process a file, type `file` at the command prompt and provide the path to the file when prompted.
+The file path now points directly to pre-made test files under `RobotSimulator/SampleInputs/`.

 ### Example